 This Japanese penis festival occurs every spring and is said to boost fertility while simultaneously helping protect participants from venereal disease.
 That latter part was the reason the fest was established by ancient courtesans at least.

 Nowadays it just looks like a dang good time as people parade a giant pink penis through the local streets.
 This is one of the few times it appears okay to be a tourist and a dick.

-In Hungary, and a variety of other Eastern European countries, girl watering is actually a pre-Christian cleansing ritual meant to boost fertility in ladies of marriageable age.
-The ritual, that happens on the Monday after Easter, is pretty simple: the ladies dress up in ritual garb and the dudes just pour water on ‘em.
+In Hungary, and a variety of other Eastern European countries, girl-watering is actually a pre-Christian cleansing ritual meant to boost fertility in ladies of marriageable age.
+The ritual, which happens on the Monday after Easter, is pretty simple: The ladies dress up in ritual garb and the dudes just pour water on ’em.